Llewellyn Riley

 Llewellyn Riley (born 17 September 1972) is a Barbadian former footballer, who played as a striker.

+Club career

+In 1994, Riley had a trial with Scottish side Meadowbank Thistle along with his countrymen, David Alleyne, Wayne Sobers and Horace Stoute.
+Due to work permit restrictions, Riley was not eligible to play in Scotland as he had not played enough games at international level.

 International career

 Riley represented Barbados at the international level over a span of 10 years.
 With 23 goals, he is the all-time top scorer for the Barbados national team.